 - Approval according to local delegation of authority and Group Treasury Directive of any new financial instruments, borrowings, commitments and working capital schemes.
 Upon Request - 2.
-The covenants reported are reconciled with debt contracts and accounting and approved by the CFO who verifies that there is no potential breach of contract.
-Upon Request - 3.
 Sign-off by the CFO (or designee) of the list of all outstanding financial instruments, commitments and working capital schemes.
+Quarterly - Countries trading in derivatives locally due to regulatory reasons, must have it reviewed by Treasurer (or designee) to reconcile the outstanding positions to counterparty statements.
 Quarterly - 4.
-Review and approval by the CFO (or designee) of the annual financial commitments.
-Annual - 5.
-Countries trading in derivatives locally due to regulatory reasons, must have it reviewed by Treasurer (or designee) to reconcile the outstanding positions to counterparty statements.
+Group Head of Treasury approval is granted for any cash pool limit increase (Cash pool participants and all entities in scope).
+Cash pool breaches are reported to the Head Group Treasury and corrective actions implemented within the agreed time frame.
 Quarterly